Estimating the Empowerment of Language Model Agents: Results: Effective Empowerment in Textual Games

-\textbf{Effective empowerment is lower when agents struggle in more complex environment.} Figure~\ref{fig:figure5} shows how environmental complexity alters effective agent empowerment.
-LM-agents have lower average reward in increasingly complex environments such as the presence of more movable boxes in Gridworld or additional disks in the \ToH.
+\textbf{Effective empowerment is lower when agents struggle in more complex environments.} Figure~\ref{fig:figure5} shows how environmental complexity alters effective agent empowerment.
+LM-agents achieve lower average rewards in increasingly complex environments, such as those with more movable boxes in Gridworld or additional disks in the \ToH.
 We compared the effective empowerment to the maximum theoretical value (channel capacity) as calculated using the Blahut–Arimoto algorithm~\cite{arimoto1972algorithm, fasoulakis2025revisitarimotoblahutalgorithmnew}.
-For details of the calculations, refer to Appendix \ref{appendix:maxempcalculation}.
+For details of the calculations, refer to Appendix~\ref{appendix:maxempcalculation}.

 Our results capture how current LM-agents suffer when increasing the obstacles or dimensions of the game, even if the underlying rules of the game remain unchanged.
-This finding aligns with previous observations that LM-agents struggle to solve spatial tasks at larger scales \citep{lin2025zebralogic, boberirizar2025llms}.
-Intuitively, human players who rely on an understanding of the game rule would be less affected by scales and maintain their effective empowerment.
-This contrasts with our observation for LM-agents, highlighting a challenge in preserving empowerment in task at scale.
+This finding aligns with previous observations that LM-agents struggle to solve spatial tasks at larger scales \citep{lin2025zebralogic}.
+Intuitively, human players who rely on an understanding of the game rules would be less affected by scale and maintain their effective empowerment.
+This contrasts with our observations of LM-agents, highlighting a challenge in preserving empowerment in tasks at scale.

 \textbf{Effective empowerment tracks goal-averaged performance over variations of LM-agents.} We next investigate the effective empowerment of LM-agents with various ablations.
-We specifically study how Chain-of-Thought (CoT) prompting, memory context length, and base LLM, influence effective empowerment and performance.
+We specifically study how Chain-of-Thought (CoT) prompting, memory context length, and the base LLM influence effective empowerment and performance.
 For CoT ablation, we removed the instructions in the prompt to use CoT prior to generating actions.
 To study the influence of memory, we provide agents with responses at the previous 1, 2, or 3 steps.
-We also varied base LLM, testing both closed-source models (GPT and Claude models) and open-weight models (Gemma, Qwen, and Llama 3) of varying parameter sizes.
-Detailed information of ablations is provided in Appendix~\ref{appendix:models}.
+We also varied the base LLM, testing both closed-source models (GPT and Claude models) and open-weight models (Gemma, Qwen, and Llama 3) of varying parameter sizes.
+Detailed information about the ablations is provided in Appendix~\ref{appendix:models}.